How to Become an Accredited Investor

 Taking money from non-accredited investors can mean big trouble for a company, whether it succeeds or fails.
 Failure means court cases from angry investors, but success without compliance can bring penalties and sanctions once you get on the SEC’s radar.
 If you are looking to invest in unregulated opportunities, you should be ready to prove your accredited status.
 Most reputable opportunities require this.

 Companies looking for accredited investors may check your status as they see fit.
 You will probably be asked for a professional record of your finances.
-You may also be asked to prove how you will make your $200,000 minimum this year if you don’t have at least $1 million net worth.
+You may also be asked to prove how will you make $200,000 minimum this year if you don’t have at least $1 million in net worth.
 Each investor chooses the amount of scrutiny he is willing to face in order to gain access to a certain opportunity.

+Not all firms are worried about accreditation, however.
 Regulation crowdfunding and the Jumpstart Our Business Startups (JOBS) Act are relatively new mods to securities law that work around accreditation.

 Regulation crowdfunding allows companies to raise up to $5 million within 12 months with no accreditation standard.
-The JOBS Act created a Tier 2 standard business under Regulation A that allows companies to raise up to $50 million from nonaccredited investors.
+The JOBS Act created a Tier 2 standard business under Regulation A that allows companies to raise up to $50 million from non-accredited investors.
 Companies are not required to disclose as much information about themselves when compared to companies raising money under traditional regulations.

 Depending on who you ask, companies looking for investments break securities law all the time.
 If you get money from your working-class cousin to start a neighborhood fish fry, you might be breaking SEC Regulation D. Fortunately, the SEC makes some provisions for smaller companies and family businesses in Rule 504 and Rule 506.
 To stay in general basic compliance, you cannot make a securities offer to anyone you don’t already know or market the offering to the public in any way.